CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

 Move into the `engine/` subdirectory of the monorepo and build the `main` branch with the following `autogen.input`.

-If you want a localized (translated) user interface, also clone the translations repository into `engine/translations` from the top of the clone before building; the engine's `--with-lang` picks up the `.po` files from there:
+If you want a localized (translated) user interface, also clone the translations repository into `engine/translations` from the top of the clone before building, and replace `--without-lang` with `--with-lang` (see the `autogen.input` below); the engine picks up the `.po` files from there:

 ```bash
 git clone https://gerrit.collaboraoffice.com/translations engine/translations